Skip to main content

 Requirements

-For this system, we need a pump, a tank, and growlights.
+We need a pump, a tank, and grow lights for this system.

 The grow light we used is similar to this one.
 The original lamp had a manually operated switch on the cable, but we took it out to control the lights directly through the TPS using the #16 and #17 Tibbits (PWM open collectors and PWM outputs).

-To water the plant, we used a cheap, small submersible pump (similar to this) mostly used for small fish tanks and aquariums, but for a professional application you should retrofit an industrial pump.
+To water the plant, we used a cheap, small submersible pump (similar to this), mostly used for small fish tanks and aquariums.
+However, for a professional application, you should retrofit an industrial pump.

 To provide water for the pump, we used an off-the-shelf container with a soft, plastic lid.